brandur/sorg/content/articles/postgres-connections.md

 data.
 My simple benchmark is far from rigorous.
-While it measures degradation, it makes no attempt to identify what the core cause of that degradation is, whether it be locks in Postgres or just I/O. It's mostly designed to prove that the degradation exists.
+While it measures degradation, it makes no attempt to identify what the core cause of that degradation is, whether it be locks in Postgres or just I/O. It's mostly designed to show that degradation exists.

 [3] Threaded deployments in Ruby are possible, but because of Ruby's GIL (global interpreter lock), they'll be